zr0z/muse/README.md

 **muse** is released under the MIT license.

-Currently, it is too dumb to read more than one file at a time, but you can read a whole directory by doing a loop on all the mp3 files:

-	$ for tune in *.mp3; do muse $tune; done;
+Since version 0.3, **muse** is a bit smarter and you can read multiple mp3 files using a wildcard (such as `*.mp3`) on the command line or passing several files as arguments.

 If you want to quit **muse** during play `Ctrl-C` is your best friend.

 Installation
 ------------

-You will need the XCode command line tools (with LLVM 4.0+).
+You will need Lion or Mountain Lion and the latest XCode command line tools (with LLVM 4.0+).

 ### One-line install